California Prop 65

 California law requires that our natural herbal products, like many other natural products, must be sold with the following notice in California:

 Our products meet or exceed all applicable Federal safety standards, which are extensive.
 However, a unique California law (Prop 65) requires the above warning in many situations.
 In California, similar warnings are posted in almost every hotel, gas station, or parking garage, and on a great many other places and products as well.

 What is Prop 65?

 Prop 65 applies to any product or service received or used in California.
-As applied to foods, Prop 65 makes no distinction between natural and artificial chemicals.
-And although it excludes "naturally occurring" chemicals in foods, that term does not include man-made pollutants that may end up in natural products through processes outside of the manufacturer's control.
+As applied to foods, Prop 65 makes no distinction between natural and artificial chemicals, and although it excludes "naturally occurring" chemicals in foods, that term doesn't include man-made pollutants that may end up in natural products through processes outside of the manufacturer's control.
 Prop 65 does not distinguish between:

 - chemicals that result from natural phenomena like volcanic activity

 - chemicals that result from the worldwide soil, water, and air pollution that are naturally absorbed by plants

 - those that are the result of local/regional problems like pesticide overspray or chemical leaks